LokaiRipon/LokaiRipon/README.md

 - 👋 Hi, I’m @LokaiRipon
 - 👀 I’m interested in everything but I best at anything!
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently pursuing a Computer Science Degree
 - 💞️ I’m looking to collaborate on projects and work too!
 - 📫 How to reach me email:: "lokaieripon@gmail.com"
 - ⚡ Fun fact: "I'm very hot 👀"